Resources

 Is Aqua Voice on-device?

-No. Aqua Voice is a cloud dictation service; the speech model runs in a data centre and audio is transmitted from the device.
+No. Aqua Voice is a cloud dictation service; the speech model runs in a data center and audio is transmitted from the device.
 Architectural privacy implications and what the on-device alternative looks like on Mac.

 Is Wispr Flow free?